donabico-global-media/8000kicks/README.md

 DONABICO GLOBAL MEDIA SYSTEM has zero access to order registries, processing queues, payment processing channels, or physical inventory nodes.
 Consequently, our support staff cannot look up tracking details, modify shipping vectors, or issue refund credits under any circumstances.

 ### 2. Consumer Action Steps
-Should you experience an issue regarding package transit, sizing fit, item exchange, or product satisfaction, you must navigate directly to the official storefront where your financial transaction took place and submit a inquiry ticket to the dedicated 8000Kicks customer support division according to their current standard operating policies.
+Should you experience an issue regarding package transit, sizing fit, item exchange, or product satisfaction, you must navigate directly to the official storefront where your financial transaction took place and submit a inquiry ticket to the dedicated 8000Kicks customer support division according to their current standard operating policies.</p>
 </details>

 <details>
-<summary>📧 Contact Support (Kênh Liên hệ Kỹ thuật)</summary>
+<summary>📧 Contact Support</summary>

 For administrative inquiries, technical error reporting, or data-integrity questions regarding this specific landing page layout, you may transmit a detailed message to our technical routing desk: **donabico.media.system@gmail.com**